EdmondFrank/gitally/STYLE.md

 would be "Y: Implement new feature X".
 This makes it easier to quickly sift through relevant commits by simply inspecting this prefix.

+### Use imperative mood

+Describe your changes in imperative mood, e.g. "Y: Implement new feature X" instead of "Y: [This patch] implements new feature X" or "Y: [I] implemented new feature X", as if you are giving orders to the codebase to change its behavior.

+This is especially useful in the commit subject as it makes it easier to understand the intent and purpose of a patch.

 ### Keep the commit subject short

 As commit subjects are displayed in various command line tools by default, it is